 Results: Final year students in both nurses training schools participated in the study and 216 questionnaires were collected.
 Most of the students were female (95.8%).
 Most of the students had fair knowledge (60.6%) and mean knowledge score was 48.8.
-They had favourable attitudes towards safe practice of cannulation except hand hygiene hnique (3.2%), type of gloves used during the procedure (3.7%), best place for documentation of cannulation (38%) and selection of cannula (29.6%).
+They had favourable attitudes towards safe practice of cannulation except hand hygiene hnique (3.2%), type of gloves used during the procedure (3.7%), best place for documentation of cannulation (29.6%).